Muzzu153/Al-RahmaHill/README.md

-# Al Rahma - Hospital Management System
+# Al RahmaHill - Hospital Management System

 A full-stack web application designed to streamline the process of managing hospital appointments.
 This system provides a seamless experience for patients to book, manage, and track their medical appointments, while offering a robust dashboard for administrators to oversee hospital operations.